 - Diaper creams and lotions can be removed from your cloth diapers or inserts.
-Just scrub and strip the affected area.
+Just scrub the affected area.
 It may take a few tries for the cream to be completely removed.

 Remember, if your baby has recurring diaper rash, you should consult your pediatrician for further assistance.

 Rash creams containing fish oils will make cloth diapers smell like fish and should be avoided.